ScottSucksAtProgramming/EMScribe/docs/contributing.md

 ## Setting Up the Development Environment

 Follow the steps in the [Development Guide](development.md) to set up your development environment.
+Ensure you are familiar with the new CLI module and understand the piping feature for chaining commands.

 ## Adding New Features